Biden tells Erdogan US and Turkey must avoid crises - ExBulletin

 Biden tells Erdogan US and Turkey must avoid crises

-President Joe Biden meets with Turkish President Recep Tayyip Erdogan at the G20 Leaders’ Summit, Sunday, October 31, 2021, in Rome.
-(Evan Vucci / AP)

-US President of ROME Joe Biden told Turkish President Recep Tayyip Erdogan on Sunday that their countries must deal better with disagreements after the partnership between NATO allies was put to the test by the threat from Turkey to no longer recognize the American envoy and his purchase of a Russian missile defense system.
+US President Joe Biden told Turkish President Recep Tayyip Erdogan on Sunday that their countries must deal better with disagreements after the partnership between NATO allies was tested by Turkey’s threat to no longer recognize the US envoy and his purchase of a Russian missile defense system.

-“We plan to have a good conversation,” Biden said as executives appeared before reporters before nearly an hour of closed-door discussions.
+Planned to have a good conversation, Biden said as executives appeared before reporters ahead of nearly an hour of closed-door talks.
 The president did not respond to questions on whether Turkey had come too close to Russia or on human rights.

 At the meeting, Biden reaffirmed Turkey’s importance as a NATO ally as well as its defense partnership with the United States, but voiced concerns to Erdogan about owning the system.
 Russian S-400 missiles, the White House said in a statement.